Presentations, seminars and group work

 3. Tell them what you told them.

-It may seem patronising to tell people the information three times, but you can’t overestimate how confused audiences can get.
+It may seem patronising to tell people the information three times, but it is worth reinforcing the main points so that your audience takes in the information.
 Perhaps you have been researching this topic for weeks, but it might be completely new to your listeners.
-Repeating your main points really does help get the message across!
+Repeating your main points really does help get the message across.

 The three points above are easily translated into introduction, main body and conclusion.
-We’re going to add a few more sections and details to this:
+We’re going to add a few more details:

 Introduction (Tell the audience what you’re going to tell them)